 Not one of their sins is mentioned in this passage.
 It is as if God never remembered the “other part,” even though the “other part” was pretty bad.
 (I’m sure God did remember, but he chose to forget.)

 Related: Estranged: When Your Family Falls Apart

 7 People Who Were One Hot Mess

-These are the 7 people in Hebrews 11 who are mentioned as great men and women of faith but were really one hot mess at some point in the process:
+These are the 7 people in Hebrews 11 who are mentioned as great men and women of faith, but they were really one hot mess at some point in the process:

 Noah built an Ark, saved his family, and started a new world.